valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

   * Removed methods that allowed sending messages without business key.
   * Changed methods with business key as optional to required

+* **Portaaltaak plugin property renamed**

+  The 'uploadedDocumentsHandlerProcess' plugin property has been renamed to 'completeTaakProcess'.
+  This property indicates which process is started to process uploaded files and to complete the Camunda task.
+  Existing plugin configurations are migrated automatically.

 ## Breaking changes

 The following breaking changes were introduced: